 For a free consultation about getting compensation for losses suffered in a work vehicle accident, call us at (304) 367-1862.

 One common complaint we hear about other firms is the lack of a personal approach and breakdowns in communication between the client and his or her lawyer.
 Our goal is to walk you through the legal process and explain each step as we move forward with your case.
 It takes someone who is just as dedicated about communicating to clients as they are about bringing confidence and moxie into a courtroom or during negotiations.
-At the Manchin Injury Law Group, we have the knowledge and experience you will need after you have been injured in a work vehicle collision.
+At the Manchin Injury Law Group, our accident lawyers in West Virginia have the knowledge and experience you will need after you have been injured in a work vehicle collision.

 Motor vehicle accidents are one of the leading causes of work-related deaths.
 If you have suffered an injury from a work vehicle crash, laws tend to be less concrete, and there is a lot of gray area with which most people and less experienced attorneys are familiar.
 Though most people who are involved in work vehicle accidents do collect for damages incurred, there is often compensation not pursued to which an accident victim may be entitled.